COSMA8 has 2 login nodes, accessed via login8.cosma.dur.ac.uk

 aocc (AMD optimised compiler collection)

-aocc/ - the AMD Optimised Compiler Collection - performance generally lower.
+aocc/ - the AMD Optimised Compiler Collection - based on LLVM, use the latest version

 Available via the llvm modules